cdr6934/cbayes-tech/content/resume.md

 ---

 ## Experience

+### Director of Software Engineering | [Treverse LLC](https://www.treverse.com) | Jan 2023  - Present
+* Architected internal inventory processing system using a serverless framework which includes services from Lambda, S3, RDS, CloudFront, and Route53.
+* Support of our client facing interface for [A-Stock](https://www.a-stock.bid)

 ### Founder  | [CBayes Media Labs](https://www.cbayes.com/)  | Oct 2021 - Present
 * In October 2021, started working on Web3 projects Ethereum / Tezos blockchain.
 * Contracted with well-known angel investors and music industry professionals on projects as a consultant.